-GPE has also provided the Alliance of NGOs active in the field of Social Protection of Family and Child (APSCF) with a grant from the Civil Society Education Fund, to support its engagement in education sector policy dialogue and citizens’ voice in education quality, equity, and financing and sector reform.
+GPE had provided the Alliance of Active NGOs in the field of Child and Family Social Protection (APSCF) with a grant from the CSEF to support its engagement in education sector policy dialogue and citizens’ voice in education quality, equity, and financing and sector reform.

 Education sector progress

 The graphs below show overall progress in the education sector in Moldova, and GPE data shows the country progress on 16 indicators monitored in the GPE Results Framework.

 Out-of-school rate for children of primary school age